Projeto-Pindorama/copacabana/docs/docs/intro/intro.1.md

 the entire system broken by a library that updated or something like.

 ### But I'm an UNIX professional, I can fix my system if this happens!
-> *Mom, cancel my meetings, slackpkg f\*cked up glibc again!*
+> *- "Mom, cancel my meetings, slackpkg f\*cked up glibc again!"*

 ... yeah, OK, but do you have time to do it?

-I don't want to be a "practicality is always better than simplicity" here --- it I was intending to it, I wouldn't even be writing this, I'd be using Manjaro with KDE and VSCode in a high-end laptop --- but I have to say that it's not because you can that you will have enough time to do it.
+I don't want to be a "practicality is always better than simplicity" here --- it I was intending to it, I wouldn't even be writing this, I'd be using Manjaro with KDE Plasma and VSCode in a high-end laptop --- but I have to say that it's not because you can that you will have enough time to do it.

 First of all: packages are not simpler than our stages, although they being plain-tarballs in most of the time, they require a set of tools to manage them.